tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Traceability agent
     ```

     If you choose to deploy Traceability Agent.
-Select the mode in which you want the Traceability aAgent to run.
+Select the mode in which you want the Traceability Agent to run.

-    The ALS agent has two modes namely default and verbose.
-The default mode captures only the headers specified in the EnvoyFilter and the verbose mode captures all the headers in request and response flows.
+    The ALS agent has two modes, default and verbose.
+The default mode captures only the headers specified in the EnvoyFilter.
+The verbose mode captures all the headers in the request and response flows.
 Once selected, you will be able to switch modes if required.
 Refer to [Service Mesh Traceability- Toggling the Traceability Agent](docs/central/mesh_management/traceability_agent_configuration.md#toggling-the-traceability-agent)

    ```bash
     Select Traceability Agent HTTP header publishing mode:  (Use arrow keys)